 To ensure they are making critical investments in the right places, MNCs must pick the right countries to focus on before devising localized business strategies.
 When done correctly, market prioritization improves business performance, both by ensuring efficient allocation of resources and by spreading risk across a diversified portfolio of geographies.
 But picking the right markets is not an easy undertaking, and various pitfalls make it particularly hard.

 Over the past decade, DuckerFrontier has conducted numerous studies on market prioritization, both on a country and a subnational level.
-We have helped companies across sectors prioritize their global, regional, and subnational market portfolios.
+We have helped companies across sectors use tools to prioritize their global, regional, and subnational market portfolios.
 We’ve seen many pitfalls along the way, as well as several best practices.

 This whitepaper serves as a summary of a major study that consolidates our insights on geographic market prioritization and seeks to give management teams the tools to conduct thorough market-prioritization assessments.